production-minds/troop/README.md

 Base class
 ----------

-Class `troop.base` offers the following methods:
+Class `troop.Base` offers the following methods:

 - `.extend(methods)`: Extends class optionally with supplied methods.
 - `.create(...)`: Creates an instance of the class.
 Calls user-defined `.init` method internally.
 Arguments are passed over to `.init`.
 Inside `.init`, `this` refers to the current instance.